 The Fund’s focus on high-quality, above-average growth companies continues to drive portfolio positioning.
-The portfolio manager seeks to invest in companies that can compound above average growth at high returns.
-These companies typically are market leaders with durable business models that have experienced management teams and competitive advantages that MFS believes should allow them to maintain higher returns and earnings growth than their peers.
-The portfolio manager seeks to apply its buy criteria in a disciplined manner, irrespective of economic conditions.
-Combined with their long-term investment horizon, this typically results in very modest shifts in portfolio positioning from quarter to quarter.
+MFS seeks to invest in companies that can compound above-average growth at high returns.
+These companies typically are market leaders with durable business models that have experienced management teams and competitive advantages that should allow them to maintain higher returns and earnings growth than their peers.

-As of March 31, 2021, the portfolio was most overweight consumer staples.
-The Fund continues to favor a number of consumer staples companies, many of which are now trading at discount P/E multiples last seen during the Global Financial Crisis.
-The portfolio manager has long favored consumer staples companies that have strong brands, sustainable, above-average growth and geographically diverse revenue sources.
-Many of the Fund’s consumer staples companies have pricing power and derive a significant portion of their revenues from underpenetrated emerging markets countries, which has typically led to higher revenue growth and more stable earnings growth than the overall market.
+The portfolio was overweight consumer staples and materials.
+The Fund has favored consumer staples companies that have strong brands, sustainable, above-average growth and geographically diverse revenue sources.
+MFS has spent significant time analyzing prior deflationary and inflationary periods and have come to a rather ordinary conclusion: businesses with pricing power fair best in either extreme.
+Many of the Fund’s consumer staples companies have pricing power and derive a significant portion of their revenues from underpenetrated emerging markets countries, which typically leads to higher revenue growth and more stable earnings growth than the overall market.

 Significant impacts on performance